-You see, I’ve been helping a charity I support with their website to fix a few niggles, clean up the presentation, and improve search engine optimisation, as well as set up various tools for admins to be able to look at statistics showing how many visitors there were on any day and which pages were visited.
+You see, I’ve been helping a charity I support with their website to fix a few niggles, clean up the presentation, and improve search engine optimisation, as well as set up various tools for admins to be able to look at statistics showing how many visitors there are on any day and which pages are visited.
 As a result I’ve been keeping on top of charity news more diligently.
 The charity is called Afrikaya and this is their website:

 A little plug here: if anyone needs help with their website or any other IT related work feel free to contact me.

 Anyway, back to the story.
 I found out about Afrikaya in 2016, about a year after I started learning the darbuka – a Middle-Eastern drum – while searching online for a drum circle I could join after moving to Devizes.